 Luke stood just inside the door taking in a typical first time glance around.
 The room was a small, dark and uninviting.
 To the left a bank of three twenty-five inch computer monitors occupied the wall in front of the only desk.
-Two chairs, a camera console and a telephone were the only other furniture items in the room.
+Two chairs, a camera console and a telephone were the only other furniture in the room.

 With the manager operating the security footage review equipment they were able to locate footage of the victim checking into the hotel at 2.10pm.

 At 3.30pm the victim was depicted walking through the foyer to the lounge area off to the side of the foyer.
-Claire carried what appeared to be a manila folder as she approached a male person who was seated on one of the lounges.
+Claire carried what appeared to be a manila folder as she approached a male person seated on one of the lounges.
 The security footage captured a clear identifiable description of this male.

 They exchanged a formal business style handshake before she opened the folder and showed something to her guest.
 Both people then made their way to the lift lobby as she escorted her guest up to her room.
-Luke was satisfied the handshake greeting was formal.
+Luke was satisfied the handshake greeting was business.
 He was satisfied this male was not there for sexual reasons, such as an affair.

 The same male was seen on the review leaving the hotel on his own at 5.10pm.

 At 5.30pm Claire was again depicted meeting a second male in the same lounge area off to the side of the foyer.
 This male was also clearly identifiable in the security footage.
 The same business style handshake greeting was exchanged.
-After a brief discussion the victim showed this second visitor a document in the manila folder.
+After a brief discussion Claire showed this second visitor a document in the manila folder.
 They too made their way to her room.
 The male remained for forty minutes before being captured on video leaving the hotel.

 At 6.45pm the victim was depicted meeting a third male in the lounge waiting area.
 Unlike the previous guests, this male wore a dark New York Yankees baseball cap.
 He was thick set and wore a dark jacket and jeans.
 They shook hands before moving up to the victim’s room.
-Strangely, this time Claire didn’t have the manila folder with her when she met this male.
+Claire didn’t have the manila folder with her when she met this male.